Azure/iot-operations-sdks/doc/dev/codespaces.md

 1. Stop the existing cluster:

     The clusters both expose the same ports (1883 and 8883), so they can't run simultaneously.
-Also the CodeSpace has limited RAM so running multiple cluster may fail, so its best to stop the other clusters:
+Also the codeSpace has limited RAM so running multiple clusters may fail, so its best to stop the other clusters:

     ```bash
     k3d cluster stop